bartkemps/tring/README.md

 - A balanced ternary computer was actually built in Russia in the 1950s (the Setun)

 ### Features
-- **Specialized Types**: Provides specialized types for 3, 9 and 27 trit numbers, as well as a variable-length `TritArray` type for arbitrary-length balanced ternary numbers.
+- **Specialized Types**: Provides specialized types for 3, 9 and 27 trit numbers, as well as a variable-length `TernaryArray` type for arbitrary-length balanced ternary numbers.
-  The `BigTritArray` supports ternary numbers with millions of digits.
+  The `BigTernaryArray` supports ternary numbers with millions of digits.
 - **Parsing and Formatting**: Performant conversion between the balanced ternary types, strings and numbers.
 - **Ternary Literals**: Use ternary literals directly in your code with source generation for constants.
 - **Arithmetic Operations**: Supports addition, subtraction, multiplication, division, and modulo operations on ternary numbers.